duarte-pompeu/pydotenvx/README.md

 These problems can be mitigated with careful planning, but I believe that the normal usage of `dotenvx` or `pydotenvx` will naturally avoid some of these issues.

-I still thank the developers of `python-dotenv` for creating such an useful tool.
+I still thank the developers of `python-dotenv` for creating a useful tool that I used in many projects.

 ## Encryption and other features